Consumer

 William Reed

-Focuses on the food and drink industry, covering grocery, retailing, drinks & hospitality and food manufacturing.
+Focuses on the food and drink industry, covering grocery, retailing, drinks and hospitality, and food manufacturing.
 B2B magazines include: British Baker; Convenience Store; and the Morning Advertiser.
-Contact: William Reed Publishing Ltd, Broadfield Park, Crawley RH11 9RT.
-Tel: +44 (0) 1293 613400

 • legal & regulatory training and publications such as Solicitors Journal;